Rising Leaders Cohort

-Are you a rising leader in philanthropy, someone looking for ways to expand your impact within the sector?
-Are you looking for ways to connect with foundation peers and create long-lasting cross-sector professional relationships?
-Would the support and mentoring of those peers boost your professional development?
-If you answered yes to these questions, the 2020 Rising Leaders Cohort offers you a unique opportunity to focus on your leadership journey within the field and explore the nuances and growth of philanthropy today.
+Are you a rising leader in philanthropy, someone looking for ways to expand your impact within the sector and advance your career?
+Are you looking for ways to connect with foundation peers and create long-lasting professional relationships?
+Would the support and mentoring from those peers boost your professional development?
+If you answered yes to these questions, the 2020 Rising Leaders Cohort offers you a unique opportunity to focus on your leadership journey within the field and build hard skills that will take you to your next level.

-Building off of NCG’s signature New Grantmakers Institute, the Rising Leaders Cohort will meet 6 times in 2020, guiding you through experiences and learning that help you build both hard and soft skills, and expose you to the complexities of philanthropy and social change, and the role that you can play as a leader.
+The Rising Leaders Cohort will meet 6 times in 2020, guiding you through experiences and learning that help you build both hard and soft skills, think critically about your career, and expose you to the complexities of philanthropy and social change, and the role that you can play as a leader.
+There will be elements of teaching, as well as opportunities to practice and reflect in this cohort.
+In between sessions, there will be optional group coaching available.
+Participants will be asked to do some work in between sessions to advance their progress.

 The Cohort will Feature:

-- 6 cohort sessions, meeting approximately once a month for 6 hours at NCG’s offices in downtown San Francisco
+- All sessions will be held at NCG’s offices in downtown San Francisco

 - Presentations and activities from expert faculty